zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 Ostracized (X turns): Cannot be targeted by actions/abilities.
 Cannot gain new status effects.
 Existing effects remain.
 Can still act.
 Lasts X turns.
 Stacks duration.
 Theme: Isolation, untouchable, phased out.

 **Revealed (X turns):** Status Effect.
 For X turns, this status actively counters concealment for the affected creature.
     *   **Effect:** If a creature with an "Undercover" ability or the `Concealed` status effect gains the `Revealed` status, its actions are *not* `Concealed Actions` for the duration of `Revealed`.
-They are treated as normal actions regarding visibility in pending queue previews and the Turn History.
+They are treated as normal actions regarding visibility in the Turn History.
     *   **Triggering "On Being Revealed" Effects:** If applying the `Revealed` status causes a creature to stop producing `Concealed Actions` (i.e., it was "Undercover" or `Concealed`), and that creature or its actions have any `OnRevealedByIntelligence` triggers (Traps or Strategic Disclosures as defined in Section IV.C), those triggers activate *at the moment the `Revealed` status is applied*.
 The resulting trap/disclosure effects are queued, affecting the player who applied the `Revealed` status (detrimentally for traps, beneficially for disclosures).
     *   `Revealed` status overrides the `Concealed` status and the "Undercover" ability's inherent concealment.
     *   Theme: Exposed, under surveillance, public knowledge.